cucapra/dahlia/README.md

 ## Setup/Use

-Requires Dune and Menhir (in addition to OCaml and opam):
+Requires Dune and Menhir (in addition to OCaml and OPAM):

 	$ opam install dune
 	$ opam install menhir